dz-paji/Chriswallet_bot/README.md

 $ python main.py
 ```
 If you did all the things above corrently, your bot should run successfully with absolutely no problem whatsoever.

+To disable the log feature, please change the bool value of `full_log` in config.py to `False`